 Who Would Like Tumblr

 Tumblr is geared towards a younger generation and trends well with 18-29 year olds.
 It’s a fun and interesting way to share your content.
-Tumblr describes itself as a place where you can find just about anything.
+Tumblr describes itself as a place where you can find just about anything, making it a fascinating blend of free blogging site and built-in community.

 It’s a great choice for people who want to produce relatively quick or short content and don’t want to be bogged down by website production or the extra work involved with running your own site.